intuition-dev/intuDocs/meta-slides/10_pillars.md

 ## Pillar 1: Digital transformation, change management, and apocalypse of Cloud v1.0
 DF
+Once there is desire for a transformation, you should start with a citizen developers.
+Pick some low tools to get non-developers going.
+One effect of this is that now professional and career developers have some competitors.
+Can a non-tried developer write an application faster than a professional developer.

 We moved from data centers to Cloud v1, but then used the familiar and dated architecture, and was only recently moved to the cloud.
 To be